The Three C’s of Insurance

 Zach is your average driver.
 He was ticketed a few years ago, but otherwise has a clean record.
 This year, he switched to Western Saddle Insurance and saved $250 a year.
 Zach decides to take a drive and celebrate his savings.
 On the way back from the outlet mall, Zach rear-ends a doctor’s Mercedes.

 The doctor isn’t horribly injured, but needs two months of rehabilitation before his is able to return to work.
 A court awards him $225k for lost wages, $98k for the hospital stay, and $10k to replace the ‘Benz.

 A few days later, Zach receives a notice.
-Western Saddle Insurance is paying $10k for the property damage, but is only $100k remainder.
-Unfortunately, the new policy Zach purchased reduced his coverage and left him with over $100k in debts.
+Western Saddle Insurance is paying $10k for the property damage, but is only $100k of the remainder.
+Unfortunately, the new policy Zach purchased reduced his coverage and left him with over $100k in debt.

 Whenever you switch insurance, make sure you compare coverage.